-You have more room to experiment with younger fish because you can feed them occasionally throughout the day without attracting any drastically negative consequences.
+You have more room to experiment with younger fish because you can feed them occasionally throughout the day without attracting any drastic negative consequences.

-With adult fish, you don’t have such leeway because overfeeding is terrible for them.
-For this reason, experimentation in the area of feeding should be left to experienced professionals that can identify all the lines that shouldn’t be crossed.
+With adult fish, you don’t have much leeway because overfeeding is terrible for them.
+For this reason, experimentation in the area of feeding should be left to experienced professionals who can identify all the lines that shouldn’t be crossed.

 If your fish look like they are still hungry, repeat this process.
 Give them an amount they can finish in 20 to 30 seconds.
 If they fail to complete the food, you can conclude that you were wrong, and their hunger wasn’t as high as you expected.